 - 2 8- ounce packages cream cheese at room temperature

 - 1/2 cup chocolate chips melted and cooled

 - 1/4 cup powdered sugar

 - 1 tablespoon crème de menthe

-- Place the heavy cream and powdered sugar in a medium mixing bowl and beat with an electric mixer until stiff peaks form.
+Place the heavy cream and powdered sugar in a medium mixing bowl and beat with an electric mixer until stiff peaks form.
 Add the crème de menthe and a few drops of food coloring (if using) and beat to combine.
 Spread in an even layer over the cheesecake and freeze for 6 hours, or overnight.
 Serve and enjoy.
 (To remove the cake from the pan, run hot water over the sides of the pan for a few seconds.
-Let the cake sit at room temperature for a few minutes before slicing; use a knife dipped in boiling water to slice the cake easily.)
+Use a knife dipped in boiling water to slice the cake.)

 Adapted from No-Bake Treats